What is Blended Learning? Sutton and District Training have introduced this approach to help with student’s progress.

 Students always have access to education

-There are lots of variables in life that also have a knock-on effect on college life, with learning materials being accessible online 24/7 if a student needs time at home for any reason their education is still attenable.
+There are lots of variables in life that also have a knock-on effect on college life.
+With learning materials being accessible online 24/7 if a student needs time at home their education is still attainable.

 Getting used to the new working world for technical students

-With business courses and game design courses on offer at Sutton and District Training, many of these students would be moving into remote working environments and getting students ready for the responsibilities of remote working lends its hand to our blended learning systems.
+Some of our technical courses include the business and game design courses.
+Many of these students will be moving into remote working environments.
+Getting students ready for the responsibilities of remote working lends its hand to our blended learning systems.

 Students getting used to IT

-Taking a blended learning approach can provide a flexible learning experience especially when presenting work.
-Students can often feel it quite daunting presenting work in front of a full class or even entering into a full classroom.
-With blended learning, it gives students the opportunity to present their work using online tools whilst increasing their confidence and IT skills.
+Taking this learning approach can provide a flexible experience especially when presenting work.
+Students can often feel it daunting presenting work in front of a class or even entering into a full classroom.
+With this approach, it gives students the opportunity to present work using online tools whilst increasing confidence and IT skills.

 Varied learning skills

 Everyone learns in different ways.
-Some people find it easier to learn in a classroom finding that having the buzz of people around them and the atmosphere improves their learning.
-Others may find it more beneficial to learn from home where it could be quieter, perhaps easier to concentrate with no distractions around them.
-Students may also prefer a mix of the both, this is why blended learning is so beneficial, it’s teaching students what mode of learning they prefer and ultimately helping them get the best learning experience.
+Some people find it easier to learn in a classroom.
+They find that having that buzz of people around them and the atmosphere improves their learning.
+Others may find it beneficial to learn from home where it could be quieter/easier to concentrate with no distractions.
+Students may also prefer a mix of the both, this is why blended learning is so beneficial.
+It teaches students what mode of learning they prefer and ultimately helping them get the best learning experience.